 - 3.1.
 This statement of principles is the Licensing Authority's published policy for the purposes of the Act.
-This revision was approved at a meeting of Full Council on [date] and will remain in force until [date]. - 3.2.
+This revision was approved at a meeting of Full Council on 20 September 2023. - 3.2.
 This policy will be applied in the exercise of the Licensing Authority's functions under the Act during that period. - 3.3.
 The policy may be reviewed from time to time and, in the light of any such review, it may be revised.
 Any such revision will be subject to consultation and publication before it takes effect. - 3.4.
 Before a Statement or any revision comes into effect, the Licensing Authority shall publish notice of its intention to publish a statement or revision, as per the relevant Regulations.
 This will include details of how to make representation. - 3.5.
 Should you have any comments about this policy statement, please send them via email or letter to the following contact: